enterstudio/Webtekprosjekt/README.txt

 "Kart"
 The map page implements Google Maps API v3 and includes markers with som basic information about the location.
 There are also some buttons for easily finding a location in the map.
 We wanted a map on our site and the Google Maps API is well documented and a good way to include javascript in our page.

-SIGURD SKRIV OM AT VI BRUKER JAVASCRIPT TIL XML TING OG TANG OG #YOLO
+SIGURD SKRIV OM AT VI BRUKER JAVASCRIPT TIL XML TING OG TANG OG #YOLO!!